LafeLabs/PostCapitalistIndustry/demo_list.md

 11. All these parts with full object data including tales and lore and hand painted codes
 12.	rotational motor turns a turbine pump inside a plastic tube
 13.	rotational motor winds a coil, builds another motor
+14.	quasi mass production of motor coils and rotors, stators, etc, whole process
+15.	peristalsis water pump, with 2-6 poles
+16.	rotary water pump in a bottle
+17. 3d shaper with a heat tool and 3 steppers

 ### Generators